Aipakazuma/CarND-advancedLaneLines/README.md

-## Advanced Lane Finding - WIP
+# Advanced Lane Finding

-This project is an assessment for the Self-Driving Car Nanodegree Program by Udacity.
-The goal is to detect lane lines on videos, calculate the curvature and the offset of the car.
+This project was created as an assessment for the [Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) Program by Udacity.
+The goal is to detect lane lines on videos, calculate the curvature of the and the offset of the car.

+## Result

 Track 1                       |  Track 1 + Debugging